greenm91/tracking/README.md

 time.
 The trajectory is the series of relocations between frames.

-Simple velocity, mobility, and proximity based measures is the bulk of the data here.
+For calculating simple velocity, mobility, and proximity based measures

 Written in MATLAB